glhr/rasa_project/data/nlu/conversation.md

 - not really
 - that's not right
 - incorrect
+- wrong
+- not correct
+- stop now
 - don't do that
 - its not ok
 - i don't want that